ahuacate/pve-nas/README.md

 Before proceeding with this installer we recommend you first configure all PVE hosts to support SMTP email services.
 A working SMTP server emails the NAS System Administrator all-new User login credentials, SSH keys, application-specific login credentials and written guidelines.

 A PVE host SMTP server makes NAS administration much easier.
-Also be alerted about unwarranted login attempts and other system critical alerts.
+Also, be alerted about unwarranted login attempts and other system critical alerts.
 PVE Host SMTP Server installer is available in our PVE Host Toolbox located at GitHub:
 * https://github.com/ahuacate/pve-host

 We recommend you create an account at [Mailgun](https://mailgun.com) to relay your NAS system emails to your designated administrator.
 With [Mailgun](https://mailgun.com) you are not potentially exposing your private email server credentials held within a text file on your NAS.
 This is an added layer of security.